dojo/docs/quickstart/arrays.rst

   .. html ::

     <div>The content of our test array is [200000, 500000, 350000, 1000000, 75, 3].</div>
-    <button id="refButton6" data-dojo-type="dijit.form.Button" data-dojo-props="onClick:testIndxSome" type="button">Are there some items >=1000000 within the array?</button>
+    <button id="refButton6" data-dojo-type="dijit/form/Button" data-dojo-props="onClick:testIndxSome" type="button">Are there some items >=1000000 within the array?</button>
     <div id="result6"></div>